Are you looking for a WordPress SEO guide for beginners?

-What is WordPress SEO guide for beginners is for?
+1. What is the WordPress SEO guide for beginners is for?

 This SEO guide is an introduction to the basics of SEO.
-If you follow the basics I have mentioned about you will surely be visible and get traffic from the search engines.
+If you follow the basics I have mentioned you will surely be visible and get traffic from search engines.

 Self-education is the best education.
 You can learn SEO by reading useful blog content related to SEO or by watching videos on YouTube.
-But Matt is my favorite.
+But Matt is my favourite.

 There are tons of SEO plugins out there.
-Yoast SEO plugin is my all-time favorite.
+A Yoast SEO plugin is my all-time favourite.

 SEO tools are the weapons that you will need to win the SEO game.
 It will help you to investigate your competitor’s websites.